junhopark/worship-set-list/README.md

 ## 2021-08-08 (ICC - Chris)
 * Note: Family Service
+* Good morning to all of you!
+It's great to be able to worship the Lord this morning with several generations of people gathered together for our family worship service.
+And for those of you worshiping with us at home - I want to welcome all of you to our service as well.
+* Read Psalm 100:1-5: Shout for joy to the Lord, all the earth.
+Worship the Lord with gladness; come before him with joyful songs.
+Know that the Lord is God.
+It is he who made us, and we are his; we are his people, the sheep of his pasture.
+Enter his gates with thanksgiving and his courts with praise; give thanks to him and praise his name.
+For the Lord is good and his love endures forever; his faithfulness continues through all generations.
+* 10,000 Reasons (E)
+* This is Amazing Grace (G)
+* Sermon: Joy.
+* Living Hope (C)
+* Lord I Need You (A)

 ## 2021-07-25 (ICC - Dr. Steve)
 * Bible passage: Psalm 145:1-7: I will exalt you, my God the King; I will praise your name for ever and ever.
 Every day I will praise you and extol your name for ever and ever.
 Great is the Lord and most worthy of praise; his greatness no one can fathom.
 One generation commends your works to another; they tell of your mighty acts.
 They speak of the glorious splendor of your majesty—and I will meditate on your wonderful works.
 They tell of the power of your awesome works—and I will proclaim your great deeds.
 They celebrate your abundant goodness and joyfully sing of your righteousness.